yunjie-yang/yunjie-yang.github.io/README.md

 # Yunjie Yang's personal page
-This is Jekyll page for Yunjie Yang, a PhD student in Physics at MIT.
+This is Jekyll page for Yunjie Yang.